scespinoza/sc-autoencoders/README.md

 ```console
 $ conda create -n new environment --file req.txt
 ```
-A guide to restore trained models in a jupyter notebooks is in RESULTS.ipynb
+A guide to restore trained models in a Jupyter Notebook is in RESULTS.ipynb